 There is no fee for artists or viewers.
 But the series is part of a business plan and vision for Hear & Now as a recording and video production studio.

-The four-member team – Palumbi, musician Chelsea Riddle, photography director Grant Kensey and sound engineer Kevin Proctor – have worked on well-outfitted live event sets, such as Concours d’Elegance and concerts at Folktale Winery and Sunset Center.
+The four-member team – Palumbi, musician Chelsea Riddle, director of photography Grant Kinsey and sound engineer Kevin Proctor – have worked on well-outfitted live event sets, such as Concours d’Elegance and concerts at Folktale Winery and Sunset Center.
 They want to make the same production talent accessible to local artists.

 Palumbi has toured the country as a vocalist and electric violinist, and noticed those who presented professionally got booked first.
 The mission is to help local musicians get there – and prove Monterey County has production chops.
 WuWu recorded and released a single with Hear & Now, and they’ve been gaining traction on Spotify since.